MJEmilio/MachineLearning/README.md

 ## Overview

-This repository contains cheat sheets of ML algorithms for Data Science, all implemented in Python from scratch using numpy and scikit-learn:
+This project is a framework that provides a guide, theoretical foundations notes, implementations and cheat sheets of Machine Learning algorithms for Data Science, Data Visualization and Data Exploration, all  implemented in Python from scratch using numpy and evaluated and compared using scikit-learn, tensorflow and keras:

 ## Categories of Implemented Algorithms